NixOS/nix.dev/source/tutorials/first-steps/declarative-shell.md

 ### What do you need?

+- Familiarity with the Unix shell
 - A rudimentary understanding of the [Nix language](reading-nix-language)

 ## Entering a temporary shell

-Suppose we want a development environment in which Git, Neovim, and Node.js were installed.
+Suppose we want an environment where `cowsay` and `lolcat` are available.
 The simplest possible way to accomplish this is via the `nix-shell -p` command:

 ```
-$ nix-shell -p git neovim nodejs
+$ nix-shell -p cowsay lolcat
 ```

 This command works, but there's a number of drawbacks:
-- You have to type out `-p git neovim nodejs` every time you enter the shell.
+- You have to type out `-p cowsay lolcat` every time you enter the shell.
 - It doesn't (ergonomically) allow you any further customization of your shell environment.

 A better solution is to create our shell environment from a `shell.nix` file.